simeononsecurity/simeononsecurity.ch/content/articles/introduction-to-devops/index.en.md

 **Introduction to DevOps: Bridging the Gap between Development and Operations**

 DevOps is a term that has gained significant popularity in the software development industry in recent years.
 It represents a collaborative approach that brings together the **development** and **operations** teams to streamline the software development and deployment process.
 By fostering a culture of collaboration, communication, and automation, DevOps aims to bridge the gap between these two traditionally separate domains.
-In this article, we will delve into the key concepts and benefits of DevOps, and how it can help organizations achieve faster, more reliable, and efficient software delivery.
+In this article, we will dig into the key concepts and benefits of DevOps, and how it can help organizations achieve faster, more reliable, and efficient software delivery.

 ## What is DevOps?